-The universe consists of a web of simple and discrete networks that cannot survive or function without some intersection and interaction with each other.
+The universe operates in a web of simple and discrete networks that continually interface, confront, and intersect and interact with each other.
 Complexity is the sum of simplicity.
 Each is intrinsically linked with the other.
-Simple systems seek each other in a mysterious dance of self-organizing and join with each other at appropriate intersections to configure a larger whole.
+Simple systems seek each other in a mysterious dance of self-organizing and join with each other at appropriate intersections to facilitate continuous and dynamic change and configure a larger whole.
 Called chunking, this process is similar to fitting together pieces of a child's erector set to build a structure.
 Each element has its own purpose and meaning, but its purpose remains unfulfilled until it interacts with the other elements.
-In short, their linkage, connection, and interactions demonstrate a synergy of interfaces and relationships that can define the operation of the whole only when seen acting together.
+In short, their linkage, connection, and interactions demonstrate a synergy (and sometimes a divergence) of energized interfaces and relationships that can define the operation of the whole only when seen acting in relationship to each other, each doing its part in the "dance of change" that ultimately leads to some shifting impact or transformation.